samrose30/NGSF/README.md

 - `config/parameters.json`

 Update appropriate paths in these files to point to the template bank and the NGSF package top directory.
+You will also need to put in a token generated from your account profile on Fritz.
 You can also adjust the parameters for specific fitting.

 ## Requierments